FernandoBasso/devnotes/content/Math/Intervals and Ranges in Math and Programming.md

 In programming languages, the closed and open nature of the intervals is commonly seen in for loops.
 Given a collection (like an array) of length $n$, we sum from 0 up to, but not including $n$.

+> [!TIP] Iteration over array elements or indexes?
+>
+> Keep in mind that depending on the kind of iteration syntax used in any given programming language, we do not necessarily iterate over the elements of the array, but over the indexes of the array, and given the index, we then access the element.

 Let's examine a simple JavaScript program to sum from 1 to 4.

 ```javascript